h4nzs/chat-lite/app-guide.md

 3. **Test message rendering**: Send various message types to ensure no crashes occur
 4. **Check serialization**: Verify that messages are properly formatted when received by clients
 5. **Performance testing**: Monitor memory usage during extended sessions
+6. **Message persistence testing**:
+   - Open chat between 2 users in different tabs
+   - Send a message → it should appear instantly and **stay visible**
+   - Refresh → old messages should load without duplication
+   - Switch chats → recent messages persist properly

 ## Conclusion

-The recent fixes have significantly improved the stability and resilience of the Chat-Lite application by addressing the immediate issues causing blank screens and crashes.
+The recent fixes have significantly improved the stability and resilience of the Chat-Lite application by addressing the immediate issues causing blank screens, crashes, and message disappearance.
 The defensive programming approach ensures that invalid messages are handled gracefully rather than causing application failures.

 However, several security vulnerabilities remain that need to be addressed for production use.
 The implementation of proper input validation, sanitization, and security headers will make the application more robust against common web application attacks.